-Amber Comer, Ph.D., J.D., is an assistant professor in the Department of Health Sciences and holds an appointment as an affiliate research scientist at the Regenstrief Institute.
-Additionally, Comer is a member of the Eskenazi Hospital medical ethics committee and ethics consultation service.
-Comer is an expert in medical decision making whose research has led to a change in Indiana’s Health Care Consent Law.
-Her research goal is to reduce suffering at the end-of-life by improving quality medical decision making.
-Comer received an Early Career Achievement Award in 2017 from Indiana University McKinney School of Law for her work changing Indiana’s Health Care Consent Law.
-Comer graduated from Indiana University McKinney School of Law, where she received her J.D. with a concentration in health law in 2011, and she is a 2015 graduate of Indiana University Fairbanks School of Public Health where she received her doctorate in Health Policy.
-Comer also completed a Medical Ethics Fellowship at the Indiana University Health Fairbanks Center for Medical Ethics in 2014 and was an American Academy of Hospice and Palliative Medicine Research Scholar in 2018.
-Comer is also a member of the Indiana State Bar.
+Amber Comer, Ph.D., J.D., is an associate professor in the Department of Health Sciences and holds an appointment as an affiliate research scientist at the Regenstrief Institute.
+Additionally, Dr. Comer is a member of the Eskenazi Hospital medical ethics committee and ethics consultation service.
+Dr. Comer is an expert in medical decision-making whose research has led to a change in Indiana’s Health Care Consent Law.
+Her research goal is to reduce suffering at the end of life by improving quality medical decision-making.
+Dr. Comer received an Early Career Achievement Award in 2017 from Indiana University McKinney School of Law for her work changing Indiana’s Health Care Consent Law.
+Dr. Comer graduated from Indiana University McKinney School of Law, with a Juris Doctor with a concentration in health law, and she is a graduate of Indiana University Fairbanks School of Public Health where she received her Ph.D.
+Dr. Comer also completed a Medical Ethics Fellowship at the Indiana University Health Fairbanks Center for Medical Ethics in 2014 and was an American Academy of Hospice and Palliative Medicine Research Scholar in 2018.
+Dr. Comer is also a member of the Indiana State Bar.

-Comer researches medical decision making, with a special focus on the role of palliative care in medical decision making for hospitalized patients.
+Dr. Comer researches medical decision-making, with a special focus on the role of palliative care in medical decision-making for hospitalized patients.
 Her current work includes researching the role of palliative care in medical decisions for hospitalized patients with severe stroke.
-Additionally, Comer is studying the effect of State Health Care Consent Laws on hospitalized patient’s medical decisions and care.
-She is a member of the American Academy of Hospice and Palliative Medicine and the American Public Health Association.
+Additionally, Dr. Comer is studying the effect of State Health Care Consent Laws on hospitalized patients’ medical decisions and care and she researches bioethical issues in medical decision making.
+She is a member of the American Academy of Hospice and Palliative Medicine Public Policy Committee, and Chair of the Bioethics Sig.